-All criminal charges invoke fear in suspects, but none do it like sex crimes offenses.
-Due to the social stigma and negative impact it brings, the mere thought of being accused of sex crimes is spine-chilling.
+All criminal charges invoke fear in suspects, but none do it like sex offenses.
+Due to the social stigma and negative impact it brings, the mere thought of being accused of a state or federal sex crime is spine-chilling.

 So, when you are accused and/or charged with sex crimes, it’s only natural to freak out.
 That brings us to our next question, does being charged with a sex crime mean your life is over?
 Discussed herein is an in-depth answer about sex crimes charges.

-Does Sex Crimes Charge Mean Your Life is Over?
+Does a Sex Crimes Charge Mean Your Life is Over?

-The short answer to that is no. As we’ll discuss later, sure, being charged with a criminal sexual conduct (CSC) or sex crimes in Michigan will, to some extent, negatively impact your life, but that does not mean it is over.
+The short answer to that is No. As we’ll discuss later, sure, being charged with criminal sexual conduct (CSC) or sex crimes in Michigan will, to some extent, negatively impact your life, but that does not mean it is over.

 Technically, you are still innocent.
 An accusation is just that, an accusation!

 Why?
-Well, being charged with sex crimes doesn’t make you guilty.
-It means law enforcement officers believe that they have reasons to believe you committed a felony related to a sex crime.
+Well, being charged with sex crimes does not make you guilty.
+It means that state or federal law enforcement officers have reasons to believe you committed a felony related to a sex crime.

 The Consequences of a Sex Crime Charge?

-Sex crimes charges in Michigan do not mean you are guilty.
-Unfortunately, in the eye of the court of public opinion, such charges tend to work the opposite way.
+Being charged of sex crimes in Michigan does not mean you are guilty.
+Unfortunately, however, in the eye of the court of public opinion, such charges tend to work the opposite way.

 What does this mean?

-Whenever you’re charged with a criminal case like sex crimes, most people often perceive you as innocent until proven guilty.
-But, due to the stigma that CSC cases attract, when you’re charged with a CSC sex offense, the public perceives you as guilty until proven innocent.
-So, in a way, such charges will negatively impact your life.
+Whenever you’re charged with a criminal act, most people often perceive you as innocent until proven guilty.
+However, due to the stigma that sex crimes attract, when you’re charged with a CSC sex offense, the public perceives you as guilty until proven innocent.
+So, in a way, sex crime charges will negatively impact your life.